helencalderon/helenc/_posts/2020-01-12-new-york-transit-ticket-reader.md

 {: .list}

 1. If time permits, update the physical device.
 Recess and inset the scanner so users can successfully validate their ticket by placing it directly on the screen.
 The tactile feedback would provide users with certainty and confidence, and would make learning where to place the ticket easy.
-2. If time doesn’t allow, change the display to increase the liklihood users position their ticket within the scanner’s range.
+2. If time doesn’t allow, change the display to increase the likelihood users positioning their ticket within the scanner’s range.
 Changes could include:
    * Dividing the contactless and barcode sections of the screen (as one requires a tap and once doesn't)
    * Using animation to communicate how and where to best scan a ticket
    * Adding decals to the device housing to direct users towards the scanner.